kevgmat/wrangler-enhanced/updated_README.md

 This is a forked and enhanced version of the [CDAP Wrangler](https://github.com/data-integrations/wrangler) project.
 The enhancement was developed as part of a software engineering assignment and involves implementing a new directive called `aggregate-stats`.

+## Note

+Due to academic commitments, specifically final examinations during the submission period, I was unable to complete Assignment 1 in its entirety.
+I made significant progress by implementing the core directive (`aggregate-stats`) and its associated logic and tests, but time constraints limited further testing and polish.

 ## 📌 Enhancement Summary

 ### ➕ Directive Added: `aggregate-stats`